 Graduate Studies 700

 Graduate students who have advanced to candidacy and completed all other coursework but who need to complete the culminating activity for their program (thesis, project or comprehensive exam) must maintain continuous enrollment every spring and fall semester by registering in a course or in GS 700 or having received an approved educational leave.

-Graduate student enrollment in GS 700 must be approved by department graduate advisors, chairs, or the Associate Dean for the College.
-Registration in GS 700 is CR/NC only.
+Graduate student enrollment in GS 700 must be approved by department graduate advisors, chairs, or when they are not available the Associate Dean or the Graduate Director for the College.
 After registering for four semesters of GS 700, students will be subject to a registration hold.
 Prior to registering for any subsequent semester of GS 700, the department graduate advisor must confer with the student and with the Associate Dean of the College about an appropriate course of action for the graduate student.
 Colleges/departments may hold students to a stricter timeline than outlined here.

 Students who wish to enroll in additional semesters of GS 700 will be required to obtain the approval of their department and the associate dean of their college.

-Eight units per semester is a normal academic load for a full‑time graduate student engaged in study toward a master’s degree.
-If a candidate wishes to exceed this limit, it should be discussed with the departmental graduate advisor.
+For financial purposes, eight units per semester is the academic load for a full‑time graduate student engaged in study toward a master’s degree.
 The maximum load for graduate students working toward a master’s degree is 18 units per semester.
 Students who are employed full‑time should not exceed six units per semester.

-Graduate students who wish to register for more than one unit of credit per week of attendance during the summer session must secure advance approval from the college associate dean or director of graduate studies.
-Petition forms and information may be obtained in the college offices.
+Graduate students who wish to register for more than one unit of credit per week of attendance during the summer session must secure advance approval from their graduate advisor and College Associate Dean or Director of Graduate Studies.

 Honors for Graduate Students